FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 ========================

 [Listeners](http://symfony.com/doc/master/cookbook/service_container/event_listener.html)
-are a way to hook into the REST handling of a request and in the preparation of a response to send back.
-The hooks in view relate to getting things from the request (parameter fetcher listener), doing some processing with the payload gotten from a request (body listener), formatting the response either with a template engine like twig or to json format or xml via the serializer (format listener), and finally also how to affect the response like in the previous listener but in things relating to the view (view response listener).
+are a way to hook into the request handling.
+The this Bundles provides various events from decoding the request content in the request (body listener), determining the correct response format (format listener), reading parameters from the request (parameter fetcher listener), to formatting the response either with a template engine like twig or to f.e. xml or json using a serializer (view response listener)) as well as automatically setting the accepted http methods in the response (accept listener).

 With this in mind we now turn to explain each one of them.